bparanj/crystal/electronics/book/energy-types.md

 Need an image.

+Fridge

+Electrical energy powers a compressor, which transfers thermal energy from inside to outside the fridge, keeping food cool.

 These devices we encounter in everyday life are examples of transforming one form of energy into another form of energy to perform useful function.

-Real-world examples of energy transformation:

-1. Iron Box: Electrical energy is converted into heat energy as current passes through a resistive coil, heating the surface for ironing clothes.

-2. Heater: Electrical energy is transformed into heat energy via a resistive heating element to warm a space.

-3. Fan: Electrical energy converts to mechanical energy as the motor drives the fan blades, creating airflow.

-4. Bulb: Electrical energy is transformed into light energy (with some heat) as current flows through the filament or LED, illuminating the area.

-5. Fridge: Electrical energy powers a compressor, which transfers thermal energy from inside to outside the fridge, keeping food cool.

-6. Door Bell: Electrical energy is converted to sound energy as the circuit activates an electromagnet or buzzer, producing the ringing sound.

-These everyday devices demonstrate how energy is transformed from one form to another to perform useful tasks.

 ```python
 import numpy as np